alexanderhowada/oppai_challenge/README.md

-# Oppai Challenge

-# Overview
+# Project Overview

 This repository implements the solution of the Oppai challenge.
+Answers to the questions of the Oppai Challenge pdf are at the end.

-The infrastructure runs on Databricks AWS.
+The infrastructure runs on Databricks AWS and this is a <b>fully deployed and ready-to-go</b> solution.
+Many companies, including the company that I currently work at (WMcCann 5bi USD worth it agency), runs their data pipelines on Databricks deployments like this one.
 Checkout [Alexander Wada's GitHub](https://github.com/alexanderhowada/oppai_challenge.git) for the source code.

-This is a <b>fully deployed and ready-to-go</b> solution.

 # Features (data analyst/engineering/science):
 - Deploy on Databricks AWS
     - Lakehouse (data lake + warehouse).
+See https://www.databricks.com/blog/2020/01/30/what-is-a-data-lakehouse.html for details.
-    - Integration with AWS S3 storage.
+    - Integration with AWS S3 storage and other services.
     - Fully scalable.
+- ACL
+    - While I am not an expert in ACL, Databricks offfers its own ACL solution for its resources.
+    - Secrets (see <code>dbutils.secrets</code>)
+- Git Integration
+    - Code is stored in GitHub.
 - Full pipeline orchestration (see workflows)
     - Table tiers (raw/bronze/silver/gold)
     - CD (continuous deployment) with Git integration
-    - Spark!
+    - Spark (Big Data framwork)!
 - Dashboards
     - On notebooks for money saving (see dashboards folder)
-    - Can be deployed as custom dashboards (costs a mininum of 2USD per day!)
+    - Can be deployed as custom dashboards (costs a mininum of 1USD per hour!)
 - Machine learning (see machine_leaning folder)
     - Integration with OpenAI
     - Simple regression example (can be upgraded to a forecaster)
-- ACL
-    - While I am not an expert in ACL, Databricks offfers its own ACL solution for its resources.
-    - Secrets (see <code>dbutils.secrets</code>)
-- Git Integration
-    - Code is stored in GitHub.

 # Infrastructure